 It also helps to hold your meetings at lunch time and bribe them with their favorite pizza.
 Or sushi.

 - How can I help you find more people to talk to?
 Let your sales counterpart know that you understand how pressed for time they are.
 Become their champion and ask them who they are talking to now, or want to be talking to now.
 Devise a strategy to help them be in the right place, at the right time.

 - Why should someone buy this?
 What should they know that is 'insider info'?
 What are the hidden benefits?
 Pick their brains, tell them you are trying to get into the mindset of their customer and if you were them, this is what you would be thinking.
 Act as a customer advocate and ask sales to help you answer their questions.
 Do some research to support your questions.
 Turn it all into content in the form of blogs posts, landing pages, e-book offers or downloadable calculators.

 - What is happening in the industry and how will it impact our customer?
 Take advantage of sales insider knowledge and bring it to the forefront.
 Using the same tactic as above, you can establish your company as a thought leader together.

 - What other businesses are complimentary to ours?
 Ask who they are getting referrals from.
 See if those businesses have a social media presence or a blog.
 Share their content, offer to write guest blog posts for each other.
 Help your sales person be a true networker, connector and market leader online.

-What tips do you have for entreprenuers, sales people, or marketers to help them achieve balance by aligning sales and marketing processes, tools, techniques or mindset?
+What tips do you have for entrepreneurs, sales people, or marketers to help them achieve balance by aligning sales and marketing processes, tools, techniques or mindset?
 What challenges do you have in reaching across the aisle and collaborating in a way that blurs the lines between sales and marketing?